-Twin Cities Cohousing Network describes cohousing as a cooperative housing community.
-The community begins with a group of potential future residents who agree on certain fundamental issues.
+The community begins with a group of potential future residents who agree on certain fundamental issues such as location, and whether it will be multi-generational or be focused on active seniors.
 Before considering any structural details, this group meets regularly to build trust, agree on their governance process, and to create their group identity and values.

 Working in collaboration with an architect and other professionals, the group designs their future community together.
 This might involve rehabbing an older building or building new.
 Each household puts down money to help finance the purchase of the site, architectural plans, and required reviews.
 When construction is approved, work begins.